memoryVoid1/YZM_Software_Engineering_Project/README.md

 It will help readers keep track of their reading progress on many different books and also help them show off the books they have read.

 Core Features:
+Ability to create personal profiles.
+Ability to add books to said profile.
+Using user input data to show current progress on individual books.
+Giving users ability to create a place to show off their favourite books.

 Potential Users of Idea:
+Avid Readers
+Book Reviewers

 Use Cases of Idea: